Last Roar of Mysore Tiger

 tomb-of-tipu-sultan-gumbaz-srirangapatna

-The following morning, preparations for his funeral began.
+The following morning, preparations for Tipu Sultan's funeral began.
 Major David Price, the prize agent, recounts, "In one of the common short doolies [palanquin], intended for women, with his knees bent upwards almost double, I beheld the lifeless remains of the late dreaded Sultan.
 The right shoulder was skillfully bandaged up.
 His complexion I considered fair, for his caste; and his hands and feet were particularly delicate.
 His beard was close shaved, with the exception of the upper lip, on which he wore mustachios."
-An officer had even cut off one of the Sultan's mustaches to show his friend.
+An officer had even cut off one of the Sultan's mustaches to show his comrade.

 Burial Procession of Tipu Sultan: